BUILD YOUR OWN WORLD Like what you see? Become the Master of your own Universe!

 Social Structure

-Syl tend to be nomadic hunter-gatherers, moving in large extended family units known as "herds."
-These herds may have be part of larger "tribes," often made of up many herds living in a similar area or with similar conditions.
+Syl tend to be semi-nomadic hunter-gatherers, moving in large extended family units known as "Rove."
+These roves may have be part of larger cultral unit, often made of up many Roves who living in a similar area or with similar conditions.
+Not all Syl remain nomadic.
+Since the Dark Age, many have settled in the more tolerant human settlements, such as Dayne-on-the-Loch and Weinwyr.
+Here, they tend to observe human social practices, though Syl who have small or no social group to align with often present indications of intense psychological stress.

 Facial characteristics